Heavy Equipment Mechanic

 Minimum of four (4) years actual and recent experience in the repair, modification, maintenance and overhaul of equipment related to individual specialty codes.

-Class “A” Commercial Drivers License (CDL) required to include, being authorized to operate vehicles with air brake systems.
+Class “A” Commercial Drivers License (CDL) desired to include, being authorized to operate vehicles with air brake systems.
 Desired endorsements are; Combination Vehicles, Passengers, Tank vehicles, and Hazardous Materials.

 It is the responsibility of the individual to incur all costs associated with obtaining and maintaining a valid Class “A” Commercial Drivers License with Air Brake Systems and the previously mentioned endorsements.